 How do I add resource information to my order?

 Our subtitlers love it when a file has resource information with it.
 This makes it easier to identify (and accurately subtitle) challenging or industry-specific terminology and correctly label speakers by name in the file when necessary.
-This information can be added after checkout.
+This information can be added after checkout just after the payment has finished processing.
 Please keep in mind that once you navigate away from the receipt page, information can no longer be added to the order.

 Click an item to jump to that section: